daryllxd/lifelong-learning/self-improvement/books/your-brain-at-work-david-rock.md

 - Unmet expectations: bad.
 - Pay additional attention to positive expectations you know will be met for sure.
 - Great athletes don't get overexcited about winning, as this ruins their concentration.

+- Expectations are the experience of the brain paying attention to a possible reward or threat.
+- It's common to fit incoming data into expectations and ignore data that don't fit.
+- Exceeded expectations generate a strong increase in dopamine, and a strong reward response.
+Unmet expectations generate a large drop in dopamine level, and a strong threat response.
+- A general feeling of expecting good things generates a healthy level of dopamine, and may be the neurochemical marker of feeling happy.
+- Practice setting expectations a little lower.
+- To stay in a positive state of mind, find ways to keep coming out ahead of your expectations over and again, even in small ways.
+- ***When a positive expectation is not being met, practice reappraising the situation by remember it's your brain doing something odd with dopamine.***

+## Act III: Collaborate with Others

+### Chapter 10:

+- The social world is deeply important to our moment-to-moment existence.
+A lot of background processes involve thinking about other people and yourself.
+- Common mode of human interaction: distrusting others.
+Every little thing in this state escalates.
+- As a human, you get your resources not from the wild, but from other people.
+So large amounts of human "real estate" are devoted to the social world.
+- Her conference call went wrong because people made mistakes about the mental state of the others on the call.
+Without a face and body language visible, everyone misread his intent.
+- Mirror neurons: work only if the person they're watching has an intent.
+- People with autism are considered "mind blind."
+They don't accurately decipher what other people are thinking, feeling, or intending, which results in social blunders.
+- On a conference call, without faces to see, the group couldn't read one another's emotions.
+- If people don't have social cues to pay attention to, they can't connect with other people's emotional state.
+- An abundance of social cues makes people connect more richly, perhaps in challenging ways at times.
+The strongest emotion in a team can ripple out and drive everyone to resonate with the same emotion, without anyone consciously knowing this is happening.
+The strong emotion gets attention, and what people pay attention to will activate their mirror neurons.
+- If you want to collaborate well with others, you have to understand what kind of state others are in.
+- People naturally tend to form safe tribes with close colleagues, because collaborating with people you don't know well is a threat for the brain.
+The automatic response to strangers is "don't trust them".
+Tendency for people to be classified as foe until proven, otherwise.
+- ***When you interconnect your thoughts, emotions, and goals with other people, you release oxytocin.*** Just a spray of oxytocin increased their level of trust.
+This is why facilitators and trainers insist on icebreakers at the start of workshops, and why establish rapport is the first step in consulting/customer service/sales training.
+- The one thing that makes people happy is the quality and quantity of their social connections.
+- 30 point difference in blood pressure between those who experienced loneliness and those with healthy social connections.
+Loneliness could increase the risk of death from stroke and heart disease.
+Having friends around you reduces a deeply ingrained biological threat response.
+- Having people you trust around can help you bring about insights, by broadening thinking and helping you to see your own thinking.
+Having friends helps you change your brain, because you get to speak out loud more often.
+When you speak to someone about an idea, many more parts of your brain are activated in just thinking about the idea, including memory regions, language regions, and motor centers.
+- Thinking someone is a foe can even make you less smart, because you constantly get distracted by how they would think, instead of dealing with the business at hand.
+- A handshake, swapping names, and discussing something in common can increase feelings of closeness by causing oxytocin to be released.
+- Companies that encourage water-cooler conversations exhibit greater productivity.
+Increasing the quality and quantity of social connections is likely to improve productivity.

+- Anytime you meet someone new, make an effort to connect on a human level as early as possible to reduce the threat response.
+- Become friends with people you work with by sharing personal experiences.

+### Scene 11: When Everything Seems Unfair

+- Once you prime your prefrontal cortex to look out for fairness issues, they start to appear everywhere.
+- Ultimatum gain: people would sort of rather prefer a fair situation rather than financial reward?
+- Anterior insula = associated with disgust, and it gets activated when you feel something is unfair.
+- Fairness = the need to trade efficiently?
+- Unfairness packs a hefty punch, so it's easy to get upset by small injustices when you're tired, or when your limbic system already has a strong base load of arousal.
+- **Because of poor emotion-regulation capacity, teens feel the threats and rewards arising from fairness very intensely.**
+- Fairness is hedonically rewarding.
+The feeling you get from a sense of fairness is one of connecting safely with others, so it's linked to relatedness.
+- Giving to others activates a greater reward response than receiving gifts of similar value.
+- Fairness/expectations helps explain the delight of the kindness of strangers, as well as the intense emotions of betrayal from people close to you.
+- Men don't experience empathy with someone who is in pain who has been unfair, whereas women do.
+- Be open and transparent about your dealings with people, remembering that unfairness is easy to trigger.
+- Find ways to sense increasing fairness around you, perhaps by volunteering or donating money or resources regularly.

+### The Battle for Status

+- You don't have to be best friends with people to do good work.
+- Status is another major driver of social behavior.
+Status is another primary reward or threat.
+- **Reward circuits were activated when people saw others as worse off than they.**
+- Status explains why people love to win arguments, even pointless ones.
+- This sort of explains why people play video games with no benefits except for points to raise their status compared to that of others.
+- Being left out, being classes as "less than" others, is a universally painful experience.
+- Exclusion and rejection is physiologically painful.
+Five different pain points in the brain when social pain is experienced.
+- The reaction is to a status issue could be attacking the status back.
+- People don't like to be wrong because being wrong drops your status, in a way that feels dangerous and unnerving.
+- Higher-status monkeys have reduced day-to-day cortisol levels, are healthier, and live longer.
+Status is a significant determinant of human longevity, even controlling for education and income.
+- We're wired to feel rewarded by any incremental increase in status.
+- Recurring themes/narratives: ordinary people doing extraordinary things, or extraordinary people doing ordinary things.
+- The feeling of high status helps you process more information with less effort.
+- With the reduced threat response from the increase in positive emotions, you have plenty of resources for the prefrontal cortex to help you think on multiple levels.
+- ***Help someone else feel that her status has gone up.*** Giving positive feedback, pointing out what they do well gives others a sense of increasing status, especially when done publicly.
+- ***Playing against yourself.*** This makes you feel good about yourself.
+You can harness the power of beating the other guy without hurting anyone in the process.

+#### SCARF

+- Status
+- Certainty
+- Autonomy
+- Relatedness
+- Fairness